Laure Laco firstname.lastname@example.org

 Mrs. Chris Noble-Urchell email@example.com

 Mrs. Noble-Urchell has 19 years of experience teaching in the Catholic schools.
-This is her third year at Andrean.
+This is her fourth year at Andrean.
 Previous to that she taught in the Chicago Archdiocesan schools.
-Mrs. Noble-Urchell has a BA in English and Spanish education but currently teaches Spanish 1 and Spanish 2.
+Mrs. Noble-Urchell has a BA in English and Spanish education but currently, teaches Spanish 1 and Spanish 2.
 She loves her students at Andrean and hopes to spend many years with the Andrean family!

 “I will instruct you and teach you in the way which you should go; I will counsel you with My eye upon you.”
 Psalm 32:8